Guide to Grants and Funds for Esports Programs

 Why are Esports Programs Eligible for Funding?

 Esports programs are eligible for funding primarily because they align with key educational objectives and outcomes, such as increasing student engagement, especially with at-risk students, preparing students for future careers, promoting collaborative and strategic problem-solving, and many other benefits to the classroom.
 These programs enhance students' cognitive and social skills, foster interest in STEM fields, support inclusivity and boost student engagement.
 By contributing to a holistic educational experience and aligning with modern learning goals, esports programs present themselves as valuable and relevant educational investments, thereby justifying their eligibility for funding in an educational context.
-This relevance to modern education goals makes esports a compelling addition to school curriculums, meriting financial support.

-How do I Fund an Esports Program?
+How to Fund an Esports Program?

 There are various federal, state, and private grants available for educational institutions looking to establish or enhance esports programs.
 Requirements vary depending on the funding source.
 Generally, you'll need to demonstrate how the program benefits students, aligns with educational goals, and meets the specific needs of your school or district.
-Keep in mind that implementing an esports curriculum for your esports program will help massively when applying for grants and funds.
+Keep in mind that implementing an esports driven curriculum will help massively when applying for grants and funds.
 We will dive deeper into different funding options you can use for your esports program in this blog.

 The Role of Esports in Meeting Department of Education Goals